If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Non-asbestos organic brake pads

-In any case, most automakers have phased-out brake parts that contain asbestos.
-In lieu of the asbestos brake pads, auto manufacturers created non-asbestos organic brake pads, also known as organic brake pads.
+In any case, most automakers have phased out brake parts that contain asbestos.
+In lieu of asbestos brake pads, auto manufacturers developed non-asbestos organic brake pads.

-These are typically the least expensive brake pads, and they are OEM fit for many entry-level small cars.
+These are typically the least expensive brake pads and are OEM-fitted for many entry-level small cars.
 However, there are pros and cons for each type of brake pad.

 Pros: